 - Remove all holiday-related marketing: End any holiday paid campaigns that are still running, and remove all holiday-related design and extraneous content from your online presence.

 - Consider your metrics: It’s never too early to start planning for next year!
 Look at your metrics—including what worked well and what didn’t work at all—and take notes to make your planning process next year easier.

 - Keep shoppers coming back after the holidays: We’ve all heard of the post-holiday sales slump.
 Consider what unique marketing tactics you can use to maintain customer attention (and get them to use their gift cards!).

 Looking for even more in-depth holiday planning information?
-Check out Volusion’s Ecommerce Holiday Planning Guide for more helpful insights and suggestions, and check out Grow With Studio—Volusion’s in-house marketing and design agency—for assistance with ecommerce holiday design, PPC, SEO, and more.
+Check out our latest Webinar with for more helpful insights and suggestions around holiday readiness.
+If you need some help setting up your ecommerce store for success this holiday season, be sure to check out Marketing 360®, Volusion’s marketing and design partner, for assistance with ecommerce holiday design, PPC, SEO, and more.